CasparKielwein/Aaargh/Mechanics.md

   * Move: Move up to your speed and pull the target behind you.
 * Use an Item
 * Assist
+* Attempt to `stabilize` a dying creature.
+Roll Heal against 10.
+* Take a second move action

 ### Move Actions
 * Move your speed